rocqetry/rocqet/Artifact_README.md

 #### To Get Rocqet/CompCert Numbers

 First we need to build `Rocqet_CompCert`.
-This is located in the toplevel directory.
+It is located in the toplevel directory.
 This is just the vanilla CompCert but we keep it separate becuase we want to "link" our extracted compiler with it.

 Repeat the steps above to build `Rocqet_CompCert`, but don't run the tests yet.

 Now, navigate back into `rocqet` and enter the Nix shell there.

 Navigate into the case study:
 ```
 cd casestudies/compcert
 ```

 Next, we need to extract our Rocqet passes into OCaml, and link with `Rocqet_CompCert`.

 We provide a script which does this extraction automatically.
 You can run:
 ```